Kevin A.Morrison

 A B O U T

-In contemplating how intense feelings for place might be integrated into the Victorianist literary study of liberalism, it continues a line of inquiry opened in the last chapter of Victorian Liberalism and Material Culture.
+I specialize in three, often-overlapping, strands of research: nineteenth-century media studies, particularly serial fiction, periodicals, and poetry; Victorian politics and empire; and material culture studies.
+My most recent monograph, The Provincial Fiction of Mitford, Gaskell, and Eliot, offers a reconsideration of the literary category of provincialism and the genre of the village story.
+In contemplating how intense feelings for place—a feature of the provincial tales I analyze—might be integrated into the Victorianist literary study of liberalism, it continues a line of inquiry opened in the last chapter of Victorian Liberalism and Material Culture.
 In this earlier, MLA Award-winning book, I explore the interaction between British liberal thinkers and their workplaces in order to show how John Stuart Mill’s, Matthew Arnold’s, John Morley’s, and Robert Browning’s commitments to liberalism were shaped by or manifested through the physical spaces in which they worked.
 In A Micro-History of Victorian Liberal Parenting: John Morley's "Discreet Indifference," I examine how living one’s life as a liberal, within the spaces of the home, extended to parenting.
-Some of my edited collections and reference works take up related issues, such as considering the role of nonhuman animals in human life and literary production (Victorian Pets and Poetry); documenting the social and cultural history of an iconic area of London (Encyclopedia of London's East End); and analyzing the linkages among body, clothing, and environment (Political and Sartorial Styles).
-My other interests include historical craft and experimental life writing (Methods of Knowing); television and seriality studies; and the scholarship of teaching and learning -- to which I have contributed a monograph, two edited collections (Victorian Culture and Experiential Learning; Making the Grade), and a variety of articles.
+Some of my edited collections and reference works take up these and related issues, such as considering the role of nonhuman animals in human life and literary production (Victorian Pets and Poetry); documenting the social and cultural history of an iconic area of London (Encyclopedia of London's East End); and analyzing the linkages among body, clothing, and environment in domestic and colonial contexts (Political and Sartorial Styles).
+In recent years, I have been developing an interest in legacy and contemporary media, particularly television and seriality studies, as well as historical craft and experimental life writing.
+An award-winning teacher, I also regularly contribute to the scholarship of teaching and learning, including a monograph, two edited collections (Victorian Culture and Experiential Learning; Making the Grade), and a variety of articles.

 I am a Senior Fellow of the Higher Education Academy (Advance HE) and hold elected fellowships in the Royal Society of Arts, the Royal Asiatic Society, and the Royal Historical Society.